peercoin/peercoin/doc/developer-notes.md

 various interface methods.

-Interface classes are written in a particular style so node, wallet, and GUI code doesn't need to run in the same process, and so the class declarations work more easily with tools and libraries supporting interprocess
+Interface classes are written in a particular style so node, wallet, and GUI code don't need to run in the same process, and so the class declarations work more easily with tools and libraries supporting interprocess
 communication: